Alice Driver

 BOOKS

 The Life and Death of the American Worker.
-Astra House.
-Spring 2024.
+One Signal, an imprint of Simon & Schuster.
+2024.

 More or Less Dead: Feminicide, Haunting, and the Ethics of Representation in Mexico.
 University of Arizona Press.
 March 2015.